Enrolment Dates 2016

 5. Course fees and concessions

-If you are aged 16 to 19, your course should be free.
+If you are aged 16 to 18 and want to study a FE course, your course will be free.

 If you are aged 19 and over, you may have to pay for your course.
-You will need to pay the first instalment of your fees on enrolment day.
-For most courses you can pay in eight instalments.
+If you are studying a course that lasts for 1 year, you may be eligible to pay via installments.
 Any outstanding fees from a previous course must be paid before you can enrol on a new course.

-If you are aged 19 and over and are claiming concessions you will be asked to confirm this on your enrolment form.
+If you are aged 19 and over and are claiming certain benefits you will be required to bring proof and you will be asked to confirm this on your enrolment form.
 You will have to agree to this statement "I confirm this information about my employment status is correct and understand that if I have declared false information action may be taken to reclaim the fees and associated costs from me".

-If someone else is paying your fees please bring a letter from your sponsor or employer.
+If someone else is paying your fees please bring a letter dated and signed from your sponsor or employer.

 You may be eligible for financial support to help with the costs of your learning or childcare.
 For more information click here.